 How do I submit fingerprints for a legal change of name?

 - Electronic fingerprints are taken through an electronic device such as a LiveScan machine and are electronically transmitted to the Canadian Criminal Real Time Identification Service (CCRTIS) in Ottawa.
-CCRTIS will send you a confirmation letter which must be submitted with your legal change of name application.
+CCRTIS will send you a confirmation letter.
+A copy of the electronic fingerprint report (C-216C form) or the confirmation letter must be submitted with your legal change of name application.

-- Manual fingerprints are taken with ink on the fingerprint form and the original fingerprints (not a photocopy) will be given to you by the RCMP at the time the fingerprints are taken.
-This original form must be submitted with your legal change of name application.
+- Manual fingerprints are taken with ink on the fingerprint form and the original fingerprints (not a photocopy) will be given to you by the fingerprinting agency at the time the fingerprints are taken.
+This original form (C-216C) must be submitted with your legal change of name application.